BLOCK-AID/k8s-elk-lite/README.md

 ### Pre-requsites
 + Docker is installed
-+ Kubernets is installed with:
++ Kubernetes is installed with:
   + kops
   + kubectl